-Placing a composite is quicker and cheaper that placing a porcelain veneer.
+Placing a composite is quicker and cheaper than placing a porcelain veneer.
+See porcelain veneers.

 Do I need my teeth drilled?